Vanille-N/fling/README.md

 - Some aspects of the code are rightfully functionnal -- the game loop/main menu which make good use of tail call optimization; most utilities in `rules.ml`; `create_game` -- but seamless integration with the graphical interface led to some amount of code that I wouldn't have written much differently in any imperative language.
 Notable examples are `get_filename` and `solver`.
 Some of this is also due to the choice of `Hashtbl`s for `game`, which being mutable inevitably led to an imperative-style `apply_move` (although the loop is recursive), in which there are more `:=` and `<-` than `|>`.
+At the same time there are some places where doing a `while` loop with a recursive function just for the sake of it didn't seem like a good idea.
+For example, in `loop`, there are 6 different cases, and only one of them causes the end of the loop.
+Having `stay := false` once rather than `aux game` five times just seemed more readable.
+In short, I used functional style whenever it seemed appropriate, but I didn't go out of my way to remove all `ref`, `for` and `while`.<br><br>

 - I feel like both `game.ml` and `rules.ml` have become too big and I would have liked to split them into submodules or take out some utilities, but I was sometimes restricted by OCaml's inability to handle cyclic dependencies and by the dilemma of keeping the type internals private.
 Here's a concrete example: I would have liked to extract `get_filename`, `write_game`, `load_game`, `write_file`, `load_file` into a single module dedicated to file IO.
 Unfortunately `load_game` and `write_game` must know of the `game` internals, and `get_filename` has to be able to call functions from `draw.ml`, which the level of `rules.ml` doesn't allow.
 `load_file` and `write_file` must also know of `loop` and `main`.
 Since `game.ml` is the highest module in the dependency tree, it is hard to do without splitting these related functions between multiple files.
 Workarounds can be found, like passing continuation functions as parameters, but it quickly becomes overdone.
-Putting each function where it has the visibility it needs does not make for a satisfying structure, but it is the easiest way.
+Putting each function where it has the visibility it needs does not make for a satisfying structure, but it is the easiest way.<br><br>

 - I don't really like OCaml's build process and error messages.
 The type checker is certainly useful, but the absence of type indicators on function signatures makes for errors that are a few steps too late (I might try to address this issue next time by adding type hints to function arguments).
-Mismatched types in function A leads to wrong type inference in function B which leads to a type error in function C. Having to guess from the error message that the actual issue lies in A 50 lines before the line displayed on the error message is sometimes frustrating.
+Mismatched types in function A leads to wrong type inference in function B which leads to a type error in function C. Having to guess from the error message that the actual issue lies in A, 50 lines before the line displayed on the error message is sometimes frustrating.
 To this is added the fact that the lack of clear end-of-function delimiters leads to missing parentheses causing syntax errors on the start of the next function definition.
 Because of this, error messages are often useless, or to be taken with a grain of salt.
 `ocamlbuild` feels hackish as well, although it is easier to deal with than `ocamlc`.